elgs/dns-zonefile/README.md

 dns-zonefile
 ============
-An [RFC1035 compliant](http://www.ietf.org/rfc/rfc1035.txt) DNS zone file
-parser and generator for Node.js and browser.
+A DNS zone file parser and generator for Node.js and browser, forked from the dns-zonefile library by Elgs Qian Chen to add DNSSEC functionality.

 # Installation